0xkr0u/CTF-writeups/picoCTF/Wireshark twoo twooo two twoo.../solution.md

 #What does a tcp do, why is it important and what information is really needed for a forenics aspect and network security engineer aspect.
 #who configures the tcp
 #if a network engineer should be able to configure a tcp then where should someone learn it
-#when someone is investigating a tcp file what should he look for
+#when someone is investigating a tcp protocol what should he look for
 #why is there an occurence of using two versions to get the Application data"
 15   0.053117 192.168.38.105 → 192.168.38.104 TLSv1.3 219 Application Data
 and